MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 2:16==
 https://www.bible.com/bible/111/REV.2.16

-- Turn away from these teachings otherwise I will come and war against you with the Word of God
+- Turn away from these teachings otherwise I will come and war against you with the Word of God because the current word that is being taught is wrong.

 >' Whoever has ears, let them hear what the Spirit says to the churches.
 To the one who is victorious, I will give some of the hidden manna.
 I will also give that person a white stone with a new name written on it, known only to the one who receives it. '
 ==Revelation 2:17==
 https://www.bible.com/bible/111/REV.2.17

+-
 ### The Corrupt or Papal Church / Thyatira